Vertigo Treatment in Kennewick, WA

 Vertigo can turn even the simplest movements into disorienting and exhausting experiences.
 Whether it feels like the room is spinning or your body is tipping to one side, the impact on your balance and confidence can be significant.
 Many people don’t realize how much vertigo affects daily function until it starts interfering with walking, driving, or even standing still.

-At Washington Chiropractic, we understand how disruptive vertigo can be.
+At Accident Care Chiropractic, we understand how disruptive vertigo can be.
 Our approach focuses on addressing the underlying cause, not just relieving the symptoms, so you can regain your sense of stability and move through life with more confidence.

 What Is Vertigo?